skimtiyaz/flutterui/README.md

  - [control.rocks](https://control.rocks/)

 ## Licence
-FlutterUI grants you an irrevocable, nonexclusive, copyright license to copy, modify and use code from FlutterUI for free, including for commercial purposes, without permission from or attributing.
+FlutterUI grants you an irrevocable, nonexclusive, copyright license to copy, modify and use code from FlutterUI for free, including for commercial purposes, without permission or attributing.